lilyhdo/XebiaLabs-Appium-ReactNative/triggering-jenkins.md

 ![build-environment](assets/2-build-environment.png)

+**3. Test**

-Try Build now and check Kobiton cloud devices to see if a test session was created.
+Start your XL Release and check Kobiton cloud devices to see if a test session was created.

-**6. Get the automation session data through Kobiton REST API**
+**4. Get the automation session data through Kobiton REST API**

 - Update test result to session (https://api.kobiton.com/docs/#update-session-information)